 We also see several problems.
-It appears that items are often spread around the home or sometimes nailed to the wall, or they may be too large or too fragile to move.
+Some items are spread around the home, or nailed to the wall, or are too large or too fragile to move.
 These affect our premise that mementos would be located close to a large display, where they can be moved to that display to trigger the appearance of an associated photo set.